 At the end of the course, students will have the option of applying to receive the Management 3.0 Certificate of Practice and/or becoming a Management 3.0 Licensed Facilitator.
-Additionally, students will earn 21 credit hours for their attendance.
+Additionally, students will earn 14 credit hours for their attendance.

 - Management and Leadership

 - Complexity Thinking

 - Complexity thinking is the cornerstone of an agile mindset.
-You will learn what complexity theory is, how to use a multitude of perspectives, how to anticipate, explore and adapt, how to think in terms of systems, the difference between complex and complicated, the fallacies of traditional linear thinking, and suggestions for complexity thinking.
+Students will learn what complexity theory is, how to use a multitude of perspectives, how to anticipate, explore and adapt, how to think in terms of systems, the difference between complex and complicated, the fallacies of traditional linear thinking, and suggestions for complexity thinking.

-- Intrinsic motivation is the reason people get out of bed in the morning?
+- What makes employees feel engaged?
+Why do they get out of bed in the morning?
 Do they want to make a difference in your organization?
-People are the most important part of an organization and as such, leadership must do everything possible to keep people active, creative, and motivated.
-You will learn about the difference between extrinsic motivation versus intrinsic motivation, the ten intrinsic desires, and common techniques to understand what is important for people in their teams, such as individual meetings, personal evaluations, the 12 most important ones, 360 degree questions, and assessments.
+People are the most important part of an organization.
+Leadership must keep them active, creative, and motivated.
+Students will learn about the difference between extrinsic motivation and intrinsic motivation, the ten intrinsic desires, and common techniques for understanding what’s important to people on your teams, such as individual meetings, personal evaluations, 360-degree questions, and assessments.

 - To control or not to control… and at what level?
 Finding the balance is the true art of management.
 Teams can self-organize, but doing it properly requires the empowerment of employees and authorization and trust of management.
-Learn how to operate self-organization, how to distribute authorization in an organization, the challenges of empowerment, how to develop relationships of trust, and various techniques for distributed control, such as the seven levels of delegation and authority boards.
+Learn how to operate self-organization, how to distribute authority in an organization, the challenges of empowerment, how to develop relationships of trust, and various techniques for distributed control, such as the seven levels of delegation and authority boards.
 Learn a management strategy that provides tools and resources to people so they can make good, safe decisions.